Haervwe/open-webui-tools/README.md

 * **For Tools (arXiv Search Tool, Hugging Face Image Generator):**
     * Locate the desired tool on the hub page.
     * Click the "Get" button next to the tool.
 This will redirect you to your Open WebUI instance and automatically populate the installation code.
-    * Review the code, provide a name and description (if needed), and save the tool.
+    * (Optional) Review the code, provide a name and description (if needed),
+    * Save the tool.

 * **For Function Pipes (Planner Agent, arXiv Research MCTS Pipe, Multi Model Conversations) and Filters (Prompt Enhancer):**
     * Locate the desired function pipe or filter on the hub page.
     * Click the "Get" button.
 This will, again, redirect you to your Open WebUI instance with the installation code.
-    * Review the code, provide a name and description, and save.
+    * (Optional) Review the code, provide a different name and description,
+    * Save the function.

 **2. Manual Installation from the Open WebUI Interface:**